 This is the only time in recorded scripture that Jesus ever uses this phrase, “born again.”
 Nicodemus, like many of us, has no idea what Jesus is talking about.
 Can we blame him?

 “How can someone be born when they are old?”
 Nicodemus asked.
 “Surely they cannot enter a second time into their mother’s womb to be born!”

 Nicodemus makes some solid points.
-Jesus will need to explain what he means a little further but before we look at that we need to examine what he has already said.
+Jesus will need to explain what he means a little further, but we need to examine what he has already said before we look at that.

 The Kingdom of God

 The reason Jesus was sent was to preach the Gospel [good news] that the Kingdom of God had finally arrived.
 The Kingdom arriving was and is a complete game-changer for the entire world.